-- Student appeals of decisions, findings, and sanctions made by an Area Coordinator may be heard by the Assistant Director of Community Life or the Director of Community Life. - + Student appeals of decisions, findings, and sanctions made by the Community Life staff may be heard by the Director of Community Life. - Student appeals of decisions, findings, and sanctions made by the Director of Community Life will be heard by the Dean of Students.
-The Dean of Students is the final point of appeal for non-academic conduct decisions that do not result in suspension or expulsion. - + All appeals of decisions that include suspension or expulsion will be heard by the Dean of Students or their designee.
+- + Student appeals of decisions, findings, and sanctions made by an Area Coordinator may be heard by the Assistant Director of Community Life or the Director of Community Life. - + Student appeals of decisions, findings, and sanctions made by the Community Life staff may be heard by the Director of Community Life. - + Student appeals of decisions, findings, and sanctions made by the Director of Community Life will be heard by the Dean of Students. - All appeals of decisions that include suspension or expulsion will be heard by the Dean of Students or their designee.
+The Dean of Students, or their designee, is the final point of appeal for non-academic conduct decisions.